Confucius Institute Scholarships

 - 11 month study period

-- minimum score of 180 in HSK Level 3 and minimum score of 60 in HSKK Beginner Level
+- minimum score of 270 in HSK Level 3 and any HSKK score

 - Sit an HSK Exam at the HSK Sydney Centre.
 Contact Shinki Wang by email or telephone to enquire about the exam schedule (HSK Exams are held monthly, HSKK four times per year) and to register for your exam.
 Also, be sure to ask for an electronic copy of score reports to be emailed to you one to two weeks after the test, instead of waiting months for the hard copy.

 - Contact your preferred host institution to enquire about their admission times and confirm that they provide the scholarship program you wish to apply for.
-Changes are not always updated on the CIS website, so it is important you check first.
-Click here for the full list of host institutions and their contact details.
+You can find the full list of host institutions at the CIS Website.
+Changes are not always updated on the website, so it is important you check first with the host institution.

-- Register an account at the Confucius Institute Scholarship website and upload the following documents: a scanned copy of your passport photo page, HSK/HSKK score reports, and letter of recommendation (to be provided by us).
+- Register an account at the CIS website and upload the following documents: a scanned copy of your passport photo page, HSK/HSKK score reports, and letter of recommendation (to be provided by us).

 - Send in your CV to Ms Yizhang Liu at email@example.com to set up an interview with Director Emma Junfang Xi, who will provide you with the required letter of recommendation upon approval.